Hot Banana Games

 My Role

 I started this passionate project as a board game designer.
-Then, I took on the role as the UX/UI designer later on.
-After we carefully considered to self-publish Steam Up and founded Hot Banana Games, my role as a co-founder shifted my work from designing to game and business development where I focused on branding, marketing, producing, and selling.
+Later on, I took on the role of UX/UI designer, responsible for game development, creative direction, and design management.
+After carefully considering self-publishing Steam Up and founding Hot Banana Games, my role as a co-founder shifted to business development.
+In this new role, I handle all aspects of running a startup business, including branding, marketing, production, finance, sales, and customer service.

 The Challenge